-Welcome to our next 10 fabulous females over forty.
+Welcome to our next 10 fabulous females over forty for 2022.
 We say 10, this week it’s actually 15… With another formidable duo we could not part and a ‘collective’ of amazing women working in the same space.
 From media, community outreach, entertainment, healthcare, parenting, pre and postnatal support, construction, food, HR and fashion, our next formidable 10 have all made their mark on the UAE and continue to influence and advocate across the Emirates.

 1. Louise Jacobson